Birth Control Pills and Your Period: What You Should Know

 Combination pills

-Between 30 and 50% of people using combination birth control pills will have breakthrough bleeding in the first 3 to 6 months of using them.
-This drops to between 10 and 30% by the third month.
+Research performed by Jennifer Villavicencio and Rebecca H Allen into unscheduled bleeding and contraceptive choice found that between 30 and 50% of people using combination birth control pills experience breakthrough bleeding in the first 3 months of using them.
+However, this drops to between 10 and 30% after the 3-month mark.

-Breakthrough bleeding is the most common side effect you’ll find when taking progestin-only pills, which you might also see called the “mini pill”.
-The pattern of breakthrough bleeding is also more unpredictable than it might be if you were taking combination pills, most likely because the mini pill is continuous birth control and doesn’t have a break.
+Breakthrough bleeding is the most common side effect you’ll find when taking progestin and progestogen-only pills, which you might also see called the “mini pill”.
+The pattern of breakthrough bleeding is also more unpredictable than if you were taking combination pills.
+This is most likely because the mini pill is continuous birth control and doesn’t have a break.

 Your pill's cycle